alire-project/alire/doc/publishing.md

 other reasons to keep the sources together even if they generate several crates), you have several options.

-The simplest one would be to make each crate a subdirectory within the repository, with its corresponding Alire manifest, sources and project files.
+The simplest one is to store each crate in a subdirectory within the repository, with its corresponding Alire manifest, sources and project files.
+With the repository up-to-date with the remote, and the local copy checked out at the desired commit, issuing `alr publish` in each subdirectory will properly recognize that the crate is nested below the repository root.
+Furthermore, when using this method, all nested crates will share the same storage when retrieved as dependencies.

-Then, you can use `alr publish --tar` normally inside each subdirectory.
+A similar alternative would be to publish each crate relying on source archives In this case you can use `alr publish --tar` normally inside each subdirectory.
+Compared with the previous options, there is no disadvantage to this method if you favor source archives.

 Another possibility would be to use a bit of scripting to create temporary subfolders with the described organization, and again using `alr publish --tar`